 Voice assistants and conversational AI: Transforming customer experience interactions

-By 2025, conversational AI has become foundational to customer experience, enabling brands to deliver fast, natural, and personalized interactions at scale.
+By 2025, conversational AI will have become foundational to customer experience, enabling brands to deliver fast, natural, and personalized interactions at scale.

 Case in point: HotelPlanner.com’s AI travel concierge